Arctic fox: Adaptations

 The Arctic fox lives in some of the most frigid extremes on the planet, but they do not start to shiver until the temperature drops to -70 °C. Among its adaptations for survival in the cold is its dense, multilayered pelage, which provides excellent insulation.
-Additionally, the Arctic fox is the only canid whose foot pads are covered in fur.
 There are two genetically distinct coat color morphs: white and blue.
 The white morph has seasonal camouflage, white in winter and brown along the back with light grey around the abdomen in summer.
 The blue morph is often a dark blue, brown, or grey color year-round.
 Although the blue allele is dominant over the white allele, 99% of the Arctic fox population is the white morph.
 Two similar mutations to MC1R cause the blue color and the lack of seasonal color change.
 The fur of the Arctic fox provides the best insulation of any mammal.

-The fox has a low surface area to volume ratio, as evidenced by its generally compact body shape, short muzzle and legs, and short, thick ears.
+The Arctic fox has a low surface area to volume ratio, as evidenced by its generally compact body shape, short muzzle and legs, and short, thick ears.
 Since less of its surface area is exposed to the Arctic cold, less heat escapes from its body.